FranciscoFlorezRevuelta/TradeMarks-dataset/README.md

 ### Uncompress the EUIPO database
 3. Uncompress all the downloaded files into a single folder.
 As a result you will have all the trade mark images in that folder.
+4. Run to update the names of the image files and convert them all to jpg.

 ## Disclaimer